 This financial guarantee comes with the rule that you do have to buy a home in a USDA-eligible area.
 You need to have a credit score of 640 or higher to qualify for a USDA loan.

 Are You Eligible For The VA Loan?

-This particular loan is backed by the U.S. Department of Veterans Affairs that allows no down payment for military personnel, veterans and their families.
-Luckily, if you are an active-duty military member, veteran or spouse of a military member this type of loan can benefit you a lot.
+This particular loan is backed by the U.S. Department of Veterans Affairs which allows no down payment for military personnel, veterans, and their families.
+Luckily, if you are an active-duty military member, veteran, or spouse of a military member this type of loan can benefit you a lot.

 VA loans come with lower interest rates compared to most other loan types.
 It also doesn’t require a down payment.
 There are no minimum credit scores or mortgage insurance requirements.